Video Surveillance

 Augmented Reality Is the Future

-While to many it still sounds like something out of a sci-fi movie, AR is becoming increasingly commonplace.
+While to many it still sounds like something out of sci-fi movie, AR is becoming increasingly commonplace.
 Even popular gaming apps like Pokémon Go have gotten in on the fun, demonstrating that overlaying digital information atop the real world can have consumer applications as well.

 The technology is no longer strange, or even that uncommon – and as its potential uses continue to multiply, a growing number of businesses will be asking, “what can augmented reality do for me?”